Amsterdam-Internships/Text_Simplification/README.md

 preprocessing and filtering scripts, tokenization, extraction of domain-specific subsets of the translation corpora, etc.
 1) [`config`](./config): Folder containing configuration files for the training of the models
+1) [`examples`](./examples): Folder containing examples of translations and simplifications of sentences for the different pipelines, as well as the manual numerical preservation reviews.
 1) [`NMT-Data`](./NMT-Data): Folder where all data will be downloaded and models will be saved
 1) [`media`](./media): Folder containing media files for demo purposes